 For those that are curious where my Crohn’s journey began?
 Take a read of my article, “What triggered your Crohn’s?” and hear my story.

 To add to this mess, guess what?
-I also have Type-2 diabetes.
+I also have Type-2 diabetes (T2D).
 Wait is it Type 2, Type 1.5, Type 1, all of the above?
-I was diagnosed with Type-2 diabetes about 6 years ago.
-In the fall of 2018, my pancreas decided to truly be a pain and now I am insulin defendant and learning what that means to life and more importantly the accountability for my health.
+I was diagnosed with Type-2 diabetes in 2008.
+In the fall of 2018, my pancreas decided to truly be a pain and now I am insulin dependant (bolus and basal) and learning what that means to life and more importantly the accountability for my health.
+I am active in the diabetes community and Facebook groups (Diabetes Canada; Freestyle Libre Users Canada).

 A Photobomb of Who I am